atodorov/qa-automation-python-selenium-101/module06/README.md

 9. Asserts

-    **NOTE:** most Selenium bindings, including these for Python don't have handy asserts to verify existence of elements, number of element children or particular properties.
+    **NOTE:** most Selenium bindings, including these for Python don't have handy asserts to verify existence of elements, number of children elements or particular properties.
 You will have to locate the required elements and use the base `assert <boolean condition>` statement or assert methods which come from your unit testing framework of choice.
 Possibly couple that with iterating over the selected element to inspect its children, etc!